BillClinton/Appunto-Auth/README.md

 To try the Portuguese translation, change the value of the $config['language'] setting in the CodeIgniter config/config.php file from __english__ to __portuguese-br__

-#### Translating Appunto-Auth
+### Translating Appunto-Auth

-##### Codeigniter language files
+#### Codeigniter language files

 The first step in translating Appunto-Auth is to create or find a translation of the CodeIgniter language files.
-When you change the language via the $config['language'] setting in the CodeIgniter config/config.php, CodeIgniter libraries will expect these files to be there and you will most likely experience errors if they are not there.
+When you change the language via the $config['language'] setting in the CodeIgniter config/config.php, CodeIgniter libraries will expect these files to be there and you will most likely experience PHP errors if they are not there.

 There are many translations out there for CodeIgniter's language files and you should be able to find one for your language.
-If not, copy the english files from system/language/english into application/language/your-language to prevent PHP errors.
+If not, copy the English files from system/language/english into application/language/your-language to prevent PHP errors.
 You can then change the text in these files where necessary.
 If you complete a full translation, please post it and share it with other CodeIgniter developers.

-##### Appunto-Auth Codeigniter language file
+#### Appunto-Auth Codeigniter language file

 Appunto-Auth's CodeIgniter language files are included in the application/language/[language-name] folders.
 To add your own translation, create a folder with the name of your language in the application/language/ directory.
 Copy the